 Significant oxygen deprivation and apnea can cause a newborn to have HIE.
 Hypocarbia caused by overventilation can cause periventricular leukomalacia (PVL) and cystic PVL, while a pneumothorax can cause HIE.
 Both PVL and HIE can manifest themselves in form of seizures and cerebral palsy.

-As discussed, HIE is the most common cause of neonatal encephalopathy.
-There is a treatment for HIE (called hypothermia therapy), but it must be given within 6 hours of the insult to the brain that caused the HIE (which usually means it must be given within 6 hours of birth).
+Hypoxic-ischemic encephalopathy (HIE) is the most common cause of neonatal brain damage.
+There is a treatment for HIE called hypothermia therapy, but it must be given within six hours of the insult to the brain that caused the HIE (which usually means it must be given within 6 hours of birth).
 Hypothermia therapy involves cooling the brain to just a few degrees below normal for 72 hours.
 It has been shown to halt almost every injurious process that starts when the brain suffers an oxygen-depriving insult, and research shows it can help prevent cerebral palsy or reduce CP severity.
 Failure to diagnose HIE in time and failure to give hypothermia treatment to babies who need it is negligence.

 Failure to Treat Neonatal Seizures

 Hypoxic-ischemic encephalopathy (HIE) is the most frequent cause of seizures in a newborn.
 Seizures occur when the brain is injured and abnormal, causing continuous electrical discharges to take place.
 Babies with seizures may have involuntary jerking movements that can last several seconds or a few minutes, but often there are no outward signs of seizures.
 Thus, babies suspected to have HIE must be frequently tested using electroencephalography (EEG) in order to determine if seizures are occurring.